CatalysmsServerManager/docs/docs/en/CSMM/advanced-persistent-variables.md

 server: You have executed this command 1 times
 ```

-If you instead want to keep track of how many times the command has been executed in total, you can use the 'server' scope:
+If you instead want to keep track of how many times the command has been executed in total, you can use a key name with no dynamic part.
+For example:

 ```
-setVariable('server', 'my-command:counter', {{getVariable('server', 'counter') + 1}})
+setVariable('my-command:counter', {{getVariable('my-command:counter') + 1}})
-say "This command has been executed {{getVariable('player', 'counter)}} times"
+say "This command has been executed {{getVariable('my-command:counter)}} times"

 ```